-We all have 15 minutes a day - no matter how busy we are - where we can take a moment to do something to further our career ambitions.
+We all have 15 minutes a day - no matter how many balls we might be juggling right now - where we can take a moment to do something to get us closer to where we want to be.
 It’s these small and consistent actions taken on a daily basis that win the race.

-So what can you do in 15 minutes a day to find the right career for you, and ultimately get the job you want?
+So what can you do in 15 minutes a day to find the right career for you?

 Here are some ideas:

 1. Give your professional confidence a boost by making a list of your achievements before and during your career break, and reading this article with my top tips on how to make an ‘empowered’ return to work.

 2. Think carefully about what’s important to you when it comes to your work.
 What are you motivated by?
 Do you want to be a good role model for your children; do you want the status of a high-powered job; do you want or need to earn your own money?

 3. Get clear on what your ‘ideal job’ looks like.
 Write up a wish list of what you want, what you don’t want, and why.

 4. Create a list of companies you’d most like to work for.
 Next, research one company on your list.
 Review their website.
 Set up a Google alert so you’ll know whenever they are in the news.
 Follow them on social media.
 Look up key personnel on LinkedIn.
 Ask your current contacts (friends, family, colleagues, other job seekers, etc.) if they know anyone working at your target company.

 5. Reach out to someone who has a job or business you would really love to do.
 Give them a call or take them for a coffee, and find out as much as you can about what they do every day.

 6. Brainstorm what your transferable skills are.
 What are you naturally good at that you could use in a different industry that you’re passionate about?